• Skip to main content

 Jump to Recipe Print Recipe

 These Hong Kong inspired Curry Fish Balls are generously coated in a luscious sauce full of bold, spicy and fragrant flavors.
-Our incredibly easy homemade version comes out thick, creamy and can be enjoyed just as you would in the streets of Hong Kong – right off a skewer!
+Our incredibly easy homemade version comes out thick and creamy and can be enjoyed just as you would in the streets of Hong Kong – right off a skewer!

 Hong Kong’s iconic street food